helm/charts/stable/keycloak/README.md

       /opt/jboss/keycloak/bin/kcadm.sh update realms/master -s sslRequired=NONE --no-config --server http://localhost:8080/auth --realm master --user admin --password admin &>> /opt/jboss/postStartLog;
       echo Stopping postStartScript >> /opt/jboss/postStartLog;
 ```
 Here the keycloak admin user is admin/admin.
-The sleep is necessary as hook can be executed before keycloak is fully started, in which case kcadm will error with 'Connection refused'.
-In this example the script logs could be checked by doing 'kubectl exec -it <pod> -- /bin/bash' for the pod and 'more postStartLog'.
+The sleep is necessary as hook can be executed before keycloak is fully started, in which case kcadm will error with `Connection refused`.
+In this example the script logs could be checked by doing `kubectl exec -it <pod> -- /bin/bash` for the pod and `more postStartLog`.

 ### Using Google Cloud SQL Proxy